 COPE (embed codes)

-Another foundation of DAM is the ability to Create Once, Publish Everywhere, or as it’s more commonly known, COPE.
-This repurposing concept of sharing, linking, and embedding digital assets across multiple systems, channels, and websites extends the value of your content.
+Another foundation of DAM is the ability to create once, publish everywhere, or as it’s more commonly known, COPE.
+This concept focuses on repurposing assets by sharing, linking, and embedding them across multiple systems, channels, and websites to extend the value of your content.

 To benefit from the COPE approach, your assets need to maintain a connection with the master file in the DAM system.